HOW CAN HEAT BE EXTRACTED FROM COLD WATER?

 Our natural sense of heat is based more on instinct than on science.
 Humans are warm-blooded and judge “heat” by comparing it by touch.
 Since our body temperatures need to be maintained within a few degrees for survival, our natural senses have evolved to make extremes of temperature uncomfortable.
 To us, a hot summer’s day feels many times “hotter” than the freezing mid-winter.
 But in reality the Earth’s surface does not vary in “heat energy” as much as we might imagine.
 Scientifically speaking, there is only 11% less energy in cold river water at 5°C (40°F) than in hot bath water at 40°C (105°F).
 (In Absolute terms, this is 278 and 313 degrees Kelvin)

-Here is another way to consider the heat pump concept- If an electric element were placed outside a building, it would be a complete ‘loss’ of heat to the surroundings.
+Here is another way to consider the heat pump concept- If an electric heating element were placed outside a building, it would be a complete ‘loss’ and waste of heat to the surroundings.
 However, if instead we put the ice-box from our fridge outside the house, but leave the rest of the fridge inside, then the opposite must be happening – heat from the surroundings must be flowing into the ice-box (assuming the ice box is colder than outside).
 This extracted heat cannot disappear, it must go somewhere.
 It actually appears at the grill at the back of the fridge in the house.
 All fridges give off heat at the back.
 If we direct this heat into our house, then we are demonstrating the concept of heat-pumping.
-The total heat arriving in our house is greater than the electricity required to drive the fridge mechanism because heat has been extracted from the endless ‘sea’ of heat outside.
+The total heat arriving in our house is greater than the electricity required to power the fridge mechanism because heat has been extracted from the endless ‘sea’ of heat outdoors.

 Below is another way of thinking about the concept.
 The temperature of any material relates to vibration of the tiny molecules that it is made of.
 The hotter something is, the faster the molecules vibrate.
 In the animation below, we can see a ground source system.
 Here, the molecules in the house are being speeded up due to the ground molecules slowing down.
 Energy has not been created or destroyed; it is simply transferred from one place to another.